Liberal Party of Canada candidates in the 1993 Canadian federal election: Karen Gainer (Calgary West)

 Gainer is a lawyer, and is from a family with strong connections to the Liberal Party (Edmonton Journal, 25 May 1996).
 She practised criminal law from 1981 to 1996, and participated in several high-profile trials in Alberta.
 Active in aboriginal issues, she was the defence lawyer for activist Milton Born With A Tooth between 1990 and 1994 (Calgary Herald, 11 March 1994).

 Gainer was named to the Calgary Health Services Board in 1987, and was chosen as its chair in 1989 (Calgary Herald, 28 October 1989).
 In early 1990, she led the board to boycott a major AIDS conference in America to protest against travel restrictions against people with AIDS in that country (CH, 20 April 1990).
 Gainer remained chair of the board for six years.

 She first campaigned for the Liberal Party in the 1984 federal election, and later supported Jean Chrétien for the Liberal Party leadership in 1990 (Calgary Herald, 10 July 1989).
 She won the Calgary West Liberal nomination for the 1993 election on November 24, 1992, defeating 1988 candidate John Phillips by 182 votes to 158.
 Gainer supported official recognition for same-sex marriages during the 1993 campaign, several years before the issue became prominent in Canadian politics (CH, 6 October 1993).
 She finished second against Reform Party candidate Stephen Harper, and was later appointed to the National Forum on Health.

 In 1996, Gainer was appointed by the National Democratic Institution for International Affairs to undertake a two-year mission in Croatia, assisting members of the country's six political parties in establishing a functional democratic system.
 A newspaper report listed her as thirty-nine years old at the time (Calgary Herald, 29 August 1996).
 She remained active with the NDI in Croatia after her initial assignment ended, and is still its resident senior country director for the country as of 2006.

 Gainer called on Croatian president Franjo Tuđman to recognize the country's independent election monitoring group in 1997 (CH, 19 June 1997).
 During the 2000 Croatian presidential election, she compared frontrunner Stipe Mesić with Jean Chrétien in an interview with a Canadian newspaper (National Post, 24 January 2000).

+Chris Peirce (Edmonton—Strathcona)

+Peirce was defeated by Reform Party candidate Hugh Hanrahan by 418 votes.